-The City of Calgary describes a secondary suite in Calgary as a self-contained living space consisting of a bedroom, bathroom and kitchen, located within or on the same property as a single family home.
-The secondary suite in Calgary is also called a basement suite, a mother-in-law suite or a granny suite.
+In short, a legal basement suite, more often described as a secondary suite, is considered a self-contained living space consisting of a bedroom, bathroom and kitchen, located within or on the same property as a single-family home.

 - certain ceiling heights,